scipy-conference/scipy_proceedings_2012/geoffrey_poore/geoffrey_poore.rst

 One way to streamline this process is to include non-LaTeX code within LaTeX documents, with a means to execute this code and access the output.
-Sweave is one of the earlier and better-known examples of this approach [Sweave]_.
+Sweave is one of the earlier and better-known examples of this approach [Leisch]_.
 It provides access to the R statistical environment.
 Access to Python within LaTeX goes back to at least 2007, with Martin R. Ehmsen's python.sty style file [Ehmsen]_.
-Since 2008, SageTeX has provided access to the Sage mathematics system from within LaTeX [SageTeX]_.
+Since 2008, SageTeX has provided access to the Sage mathematics system from within LaTeX [Drake]_.
 Because Sage is largely based on Python, it also provides Python access.
-SympyTeX (2009) is based on SageTeX [SympyTeX]_.
+SympyTeX (2009) is based on SageTeX [Molteno]_.
 Though SympyTeX is primarily intended for accessing the SymPy library for symbolic mathematics [SymPy]_, it provides general access to Python.